dylansm/unicorn/puffycloud/upstart/readme.md

 You can always change those defaults by editing the scripts.

-## Here's an example app's config file.
+## Example app config file.

 Please note, the first few lines determine app names and paths based on DEPLOY_ENV or RAILS_ENV (if changed to RAILS_ENV)

 ```
 env_apps_map = {